 Sometimes I would write my notes on her napkin.
 Other times, I would use a permanent marker to write on her sandwich bag.
 This year, I wanted to change things up a little so I made some on my computer.
 I’m going to keep the stash of notes hidden in the pantry near the resealable baggies so I can easily add them to her lunch box throughout the year.
 And because I love my readers, I’m sharing them here so that you can use them too.

 Altogether, there are 4 printable sheets.
 There are two different sets of cards, one with blank cards (so you can write in your own notes) and one with messages already included.
 For each set, there are 6 color cards and 6 black and white cards.
 I printed mine on card stock.
 You can also use regular printer paper and tape them to the inside cover of the lunch box or to one of the food containers.
-Click on the link below each set of pictures to open the printable file.

 I hope you enjoy them!

 What other ideas do you have for staying connected to your child when you can’t be with them for most of the day?
 Please share your suggestions in the comments.